-Budgeted cost: £ 75697
+Budgeted cost: £ 86,983

 Activity How Challenge is addressed Evidence that supports this approach A: Challenge 1 & 2 Precision Teaching Programme - TLA led support 1 to 1 and small groups - across the school focusing on Little Wandle Catch-Up and Numberstacks in order to close gaps in attainment.
 10 pupils x daily sessions Monitoring learning this closely gives immediate feedback about teaching.
 It means we focus very closely on exactly which material a child is struggling with.
-Studies have shown (eg Hattie, 2009) that feedback about teaching makes the single biggest improvement to learning outcomes.
-B: Challenge 1 Individual Daily Readers Class teachers have identified pupils in their class who would benefit from either daily reading or extra reading to support reading taking place at home.
-Early Years Little Wandle keep up sessions - 26 children KS1 Little Wandle keep-up sessions - 28 children 1:1 readers 28 children Lower KS2 Little Wandle keep up sessions - 23 children Daily Readers - 25 children Upper KS2 Daily Readers - 19 children The EEF evidence indicates that one to one tuition can be effective, delivering approximately five additional months' progress on average.
-C: Challenge 1 Beanstalk Reading Scheme (3 Beanstalk readers supporting 9 pupils) According to the Beanstalk Impact report 2018/2019 84% of children start with their reading helper were classed as 'Below' or 'Working To- wards' their age-appropriate level, by the end of the intervention only 53% are still at that level.
-47% of children have caught up to their age-appropriate level and are classed as 'At' or 'Above'.
-D: Challenge 1 First Class at Number (9 pupils per term) Impact on achievement in participating has been measured and "over 55,000 pupils in Years 1 to 11 have been supported by 1stClass@Number in 4,000 schools.
-They made an average Number Age gain of 13 months in only 4 months - over 3 times the expected progress.
-93% of them showed more confidence and interest in learning mathematics in class after 1stClass@Number."
-E: Challenge2 S & L Interventions Programmes provided by Trained TLA in line with programmes provided by Speech & Language Therapist Targeted SALT thera supported by a therapide delivered by a TLA is recognised working not intervention which shown to be effective F: challenge 1 Reading volunteers in school 1:8 G: challenge 1 School Led Tutoring Qualified teachers providing small group intervention in 10-week slots of 30 minutes outside of the school day (with 2 hours additional time for planning and assessment) The EEF evidence indicates that one to one tuition can be effective, delivering approximately five additional months' progress on average.
+Studies have shown (e.g. Hattie, 2009) that feedback about teaching makes the single biggest improvement to learning outcomes.
+B: Challenge 1 TLA support to enable children to access whole class guided reading sessions.
+This includes pre-learning vocabulary and parallel teaching to support comprehension.
+Early Years Little Wandle keep up sessions - 26 children KS1 Little Wandle keep-up sessions - 28 children Lower KS2 Little Wandle keep up sessions - 23 children Upper KS2 The EEF evidence indicates that one to one tuition can be effective, delivering approximately five additional months' progress on average.
+C: Challenge 1 Beanstalk Reading Scheme (2 Beanstalk readers supporting 6 pupils) According to the Beanstalk Impact report 2018/2019 84% of children start with their reading helper were classed as 'Below' or 'Working Towards' their age-appropriate level, by the end of the intervention only 53% are still at that level.
+47% of children have caught up to their ageappropriate level and are classed as 'At' or 'Above'.
+D: Challenge 2 S & L Interventions Programmes provided by Trained TLA in line with programmes provided by Speech & Language Therapist Targeted SALT therapy supported by a therapist and delivered by a TLA is a recognised working model of intervention which has shown to be effective E: Challenge 1 Reading volunteers in school 1:8 F: Challenge 1 Small group intervention in 10-week slots of 30 minutes during the school day (with 2 hours additional time for planning and assessment) The EEF evidence indicates that one to one tuition can be effective, delivering approximately five additional months' progress on average.